 Time Limits To Report An Accident At Work And Claim Compensation

+If you’re involved in an incident that wasn’t your fault, it helps if you already know what to do after a workplace accident so you can act fast.
 There will be a personal injury claims time limit that you need to begin your claim within.
 The time limit differs based on the circumstances of the claim, for example:

 - Three years from the date the accident took place.

 - For people under the age of 18, three years from their 18th

 - In the case of industrial illnesses and diseases, three years from the date the condition is first diagnosed.

 These are the basic time limits, but there could be extenuating circumstances that affect your claim.
 To find out which time limit applies in your own case, speak to one of our claim advisors on the number below.